How old is All Saints?

 Do the students take the FSA?

 Diocesan schools do not take the FSA.
-Beginning in 2018-2019, our students will take the Terra Nova.
-We are currently piloting the MAP program as well.
+Our students take the Terra Nova and the MAP test.

 Does the school have a Resource Program?

-We presently have part-time and full-time personnel for enrichment and remediation.
+We have three full time and one part time resource teacher for enrichment and remediation.